ChrstphrHll/npc_gen/students/Brooka Whesker.md

 ### Description
 - Half-Elf Fighter from Aldercrown Empire
 - 3rd year Diplomacy student in Treskal
-- long curly platinum hair that's messy, Pale Brown eyes, and Pale skin
+- long curly brunette hair that's wild, Pale Brown eyes, and Pale skin
 - Is Private and Predictable, and has Impartiality as their ideal

 ### Organizations